-Teofilo B. Eugenio, Jr. is the Vice President for Griffin's Asia and Export Development of the URC Branded Consumer Foods Group.
-He was Vice President for Snacks Marketing until September 2017.
-Also in September 2017, he was appointed President and General Manager of Hunt-Universal Robina Corporation and General Manager of Nissin Universal Robina Corporation.
+Teofilo B. Eugenio, Jr. is the Vice President of URC.
+He is the General Manager of Nissin-Universal Robina Corporation.
+He is also the President and General Manager of Hunt-Universal Robina Corporation.
 During the time he was Vice President for Snacks Marketing, he also served as General Manager of Calbee-URC, Inc. until April 2016.
 Before handling Snacks, he was the Marketing Director for biscuits, cakes and chocolates of the URC Branded Consumer Foods Group and started as Group Product Manager of biscuits.
-Prior to joining URC, he was Senior Product Manager for Ovaltine at Novartis Nutrition Philippines, Inc. He has more than 20 years experience in the field of marketing.
+Prior to joining URC, he was Senior Product Manager for Ovaltine at Novartis Nutrition Philippines, Inc. He has more than 20 years' experience in the field of marketing.
 He earned his Bachelor of Science degree in Industrial Management Engineering, Minor in Mechanical Engineering, from the De La Salle University, Manila and obtained his Masters in Business Administration from Strathclyde Graduate Business School, Strathclyde University, United Kingdom.